lmmp-puc-rio/react_component_library/README.md

     Dependencies: none

     Description: News box that has a text and a image, with the option to change the side of the image and the text.

+## 10-VideoCard
+    Dependencies: none

+    Description: Video Card that has a video based on a youtube link, the title of the video and the description of the video.